VxWorks: TCP vulnerability and CVE patches

 As of July 2019, a paper published by Armis exposed 11 critical vulnerabilities, including remote code execution, denial of service, information leaks, and logical flaws impacting more than two billion devices using the VxWorks RTOS.
-The findings are significant since this system is in use by quite a few mission-critical products.
-This YouTube video from Armis shows how an attacker can tunnel into an internal network using the vulnerability and hack into printers, laptops, and any other connected devices.
+The vulnerability allows attackers to tunnel into an internal network using the vulnerability and hack into printers, laptops, and any other connected devices.
 The vulnerability can bypass firewalls as well.

-Information and patches for all VxWorks versions affected by Urgent/11 vulnerability can be obtained from Wind River.

-As of December 2021 there are still some CVEs documented on the NIST database.
+The system is in use by quite a few mission-critical products, many of which could not be easily patched.